 3 Ways to Perform in the Office and on the Field

-One of the experiences I talk about in the book is my experience with an executive coach, Dr. Nick Molinaro.
+One of the experiences I talk about in the book is my experience with a sports psychologist, Dr. Nick Molinaro.
 He’s a licensed clinical psychologist who coaches everyone from the world’s greatest athletes to C-level executives to highly acclaimed artists.
 If his name sounds familiar, chances are you’ve seen him on The Golf Channel giving performance tips to professional golfers.
 What insight could I possibly share with professional golfers?
 More than I ever thought.

 Throughout Dr. Molinaro’s career, he has discovered common threads that run throughout all human performance – whether you’re standing on the green facing a ten-foot putt to win the game or sitting in the executive chair formulating a business plan.